mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 ### Multiplication and Division

 Due to the properties of the exponential function, the product and division of exponential family PDFs is proportional to another instance of the same exponential family.
-If we have an exponential family with two different parameterizations $$w_1$$ and $$w_2$$.
+Assume we have an exponential family with two different parameterizations $$w_1$$ and $$w_2$$.
 Then we can write

 $$
 \begin{aligned}